bbcarchdev/res_moodle_stack/README.md

 ## Development

-To run the stack for development purposes, you need to ensure that the following domain name resolves to 127.0.0.1 on your machine:
+To run the stack for development purposes, you need to ensure that the following domain name resolves to the same IP address as localhost on your machine:

     moodle